 Afternoon, we visit Fatehpur Sikri*.
 Built during the second half of the 16th century by the Moghul Emperor Akbar, this stunning complex was once the capital of the Moghul Empire.
 Just 10 years after its construction, the city with its beautiful temples, mosques and monuments were abandoned due to lack of water.
 Surprisingly, many structures are still in existence and used even today including one of the largest mosques in India and the artistically designed mausoleum of the revered Sufi saint, Salim Chisty.
 We will learn of a very interesting historical fact associated with Salim Chishty and the Moghuls.
 Evening is free to explore this small town, Agra, home to three UNESCO World Heritage Sites.
 (B, D)

-Ranthambore was established as a game sanctuary in 1955 and declared a Project Tiger reserve in 1973.
-Spotting Ranthambore’s famous Royal Bengal tigers in their natural habitat is an awe-inspiring experience.
-Early morning, we take another safari through the park with our eye out for these majestic animals.
-After our morning safari, we drive to Jaipur, the capital of Rajasthan.
-Jaipur is also called the Pink City, since most of the buildings in the old city are made of pink sandstone.
-In the evening, we enjoy dinner followed by a unique Rajasthani cultural dance show.
+An early morning safari in time when animals are looking out for their prey.
+We try and spot nilgai, chausingha, chital, chinkara, wild boar, muntjac, jungle cat, ratel, hyena, porcupine, rhesus macaque and black-faced langur.
+Ranthambhore was declared one of the Project Tiger reserves in 1973 and spotting the big cat in its natural habitat is an unforgettable experience.
+After our morning safari, we drive to Jaipur, the capital of Rajasthan called the Pink City, since most of the buildings in the old city are made of pink sandstone.
+In the evening we enjoy our dinner followed by Rajasthani Cultural dance show.

 Day 12: Jaipur